 This ensures that every product is worthwhile and workable, attractive to its target market, and with the potential for a profit before it is manufactured and promoted.

-Knowing what the lifecycle stages are and gaining a deeper understanding of what’s involved can help businesses increase their profitability and ensure that returns are fully maximized, ensuring that products meet their potential and remain on the shop shelves for as long as possible.
+Knowing what the lifecycle stages are and gaining a deeper understanding of what’s involved can help businesses increase their profitability and ensure that returns are fully maximised.
+By ensuring that products meet their potential and remain on the shop shelves for as long as possible.

-Once you’ve developed your product, tested it out, and come up with a launch strategy, you can bring it to market and start the introduction stage of the product lifecycle.
+Once you’ve developed your product and produced it from tech packs, tested it out, and come up with a launch strategy.
+You can bring it to market and start the introduction stage of the product lifecycle.
 This is where you’ll focus on raising awareness and targeting your chosen demographic.

 This sounds simple enough, but it can be challenging when faced with competition and fresh innovation from other quarters.
 Typically, sales at this particular stage are relatively slow and it can take some time before you’re able to move onto stage two.

 At this stage, your product will now find itself firmly established in the marketplace, so production and marketing costs will start to fall.
-You are likely to start seeing signs of market saturation at this point, so demand may start to drop and you’ll find it even more important to prioritise branding and product differentiation to ensure you stay where you want to be.
+You are likely to start seeing signs of market saturation at this point, so demand may start to drop.
+This is when you’ll find it even more important to prioritise branding and product differentiation to ensure you stay where you want to be.

-It’s largely inevitable that there will come a time when the product lifecycle will start a decline, whether that’s because of your competitors offering lower prices or new features, or because fresh new innovation has come to market that makes your offering obsolete.
+It’s largely inevitable that there will come a time when the product lifecycle will start a decline, whether that’s because of your competitors offering lower prices.
+This can be down to new features, or because fresh new innovation has come to market that makes your offering obsolete.

 At this point, decisions will need to be made as to whether you continue offering the product but on a smaller scale, if you want to give it a revamp to make it more competitive, or if you want to abandon it altogether to focus your attention elsewhere.